 Switch Description -b Batch mode.
-Used when running two or more simulations in succession from a .bat file (see Section 11.5.2.1 ).
-Suppresses display of the TUFLOW "simulation has finished" dialogue window, or a request to press Enter at the end of a simulation, so that the .bat file can continue onto the next simulation. -с A copy of a TUFLOW model can be created as described below.
-Making a copy of a model is useful for transferring a model to another site or for making an archive of the Optional input data. additional flags To copy a TUFLOW model, the -c switch must be included on the TUFLOW command of "a" , "p" or line, as a minimum.
+Used when running two or more simulations in succession from a .bat file (see Section $11.5.2.1$).
+Suppresses display of the TUFLOW "simulation has finished" dialogue window, or a request to press Enter at the end of a simulation, so that the .bat file can continue onto the next simulation. -c A copy of a TUFLOW model can be created as described below.
+Making a copy of a model is useful for transferring a model to another site or for making an archive of the Optional input data. additional flags of "a", "L", "p" or "ncf".
+To copy a TUFLOW model, the -c switch must be included on the TUFLOW command line, as a minimum.
 The -c switch copies only the files read by TUFLOW.
-As such, for "ncf".
-MapInfo users, the .mif and .mid files read by TUFLOW will be copied.
-The remaining MapInfo format files (.tab, .id, .dat and .map) are not read by TUFLOW and will not be (e.gc, -cap, copied. -cpncf, -cncf) Additional optional flags can be added to the base -c switch, in any combination, including: "a" (all); "p" (path); and "ncf" (no check files).
-The addition of the "a" flag (e.gca) copies all files of the same name for all input files (ie. same name, but different extensions).
+As such, for MapInfo users, the .mif and .mid files read by TUFLOW will be copied.
+The remaining MapInfo format files (.tab, .id, .dat and .map) are not read by TUFLOW and will not be (e.gc, -cap, -cpncf, -cncf) copied.
+Additional optional flags can be added to the base -c switch, in any combination, including: "a" (all); "L" (list) "p" (path); and "ncf" (no check files).
+The addition of the "a" flag (e.gca) copies all files of the same name for all input files (i.e. same name, but different extensions).
 This option is particularly useful if the .tab and other associated files of a GIS layer need to be archived or delivered.
+The addition of the "L" flag will output the files used by TUFLOW into a .tcl (TUFLOW Copy List) file but not copy the files to a destination folder.
+This can be useful if scripting the copying of models.
+To run the copy list the character "L" needs to be specified after the -c input argument.
+This works for all copy options, for example the following are all valid; -cL, -caL -capL.
+The .tcl file produced is output in the same directory as the .tcf and takes the simulation name.
 The addition of the "p" flag (e.gcp) allows the user to specify an alternate path in which to copy the model.
 Without this flag, the location defaults to the .tcf's location.
-For
+For example, specifying the following, will place a copy of the model into a folder C:\put_model_here: "TUFLOW.exe" -cp "C:\put_model_here" "C:\TUFLOW\runs\M01_5m_003.tcf" The addition of the "ncf" flag (e.gcncf) copies the essential input files and excludes all check files.
+Note that these optional flags can be added in any combination to the base -c switch (e.gc, -ca, -cp, -cncf, -cap, -cancf, -cpncf, -capncf).
+Specifying -c on the TUFLOW command line creates a folder "<.tcf filename>copy" (or "<.tcf filename>copy_all" if the "a" flag is added) in the same location as the .tcf file.